JuliaDynamics/ConceptualClimateModels.jl/README.md

 [![codecov](https://codecov.io/gh/JuliaDynamics/ConceptualClimateModels.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/JuliaDynamics/ConceptualClimateModels.jl)
 [![Package Downloads](https://shields.io/endpoint?url=https://pkgs.genieframework.com/api/v1/badge/ProcessBasedModelling)](https://pkgs.genieframework.com?packages=ProcessBasedModelling)

-ConceptualClimateModels.jl is a Julia package for creating and analyzing conceptual models of climate, such as energy balance models or climate tipping models.
+ConceptualClimateModels.jl is a Julia package for creating and analysing conceptual models of climate, such as energy balance models, glaciation cycle models, or climate tipping models.
 Such conceptual models are simplified representation of basic climate components, and the processes that connect them, such as flows of energy or mass.
 Within this context such models are typically coupled ordinary differential